apeltsi/Atlas/README.md

 ## Portability

-Atlas uses the .NET framework, this together with its support for the Direct3D11 and Vulkan backends makes it compatible with Linux & Windows.
+Atlas uses the .NET (Core) framework, this together with its support for the Direct3D11 and Vulkan backends makes it compatible with Linux & Windows.
 (Compatibility for MacOS and mobile devices is also planned)

 ## Flexibility

-Being based on the .NET framework, Atlas gives you full access to all of the tools in the .NET API.
+Being based on the .NET (Core) framework, Atlas gives you full access to all of the tools in the .NET API.
 Atlas also has a very customizable rendering pipeline, allowing you to write your own shaders, post-processing effects, and even allowing you to send custom